techcodedu/Prroject_1_Requirments/README.md

 - **Details**: Price (in pesos), unit (kg/pack/piece), product name, photo.
 - **Responsive Layout**: Four products per row on desktop, one per row on mobile.

-## 2. Interactive Product Selection and Order Building
+## 2. Interactive Product Selection and Order Building.
-- **Quantity Adjustment**: "+/-" buttons for each product to set the quantity.
 - **Add Item**: Adds the product to the order and updates total price, displayed on the page.

 ## 3. Finalizing and Reviewing Orders